JohnDirewolf/capstone/README.md

 A PostgreSQL database is then used to store game data.
 All art assets were created by myself.

-This was my "Capstone Project" for the Boot.dev back-end developers course.
-I wanted to create a fun little game that would pull together web server handling, database interfacing, and my own artistic ability into a fun web app.
+I wanted to create a fun little game that would pull together web server handling, database interfacing, and my own artistic ability into a fun web app in the Go language.

 ## Installation & Setup